Marco222690/PerformanceMonitor/README.md

 On the release page, look for files named:

-- `PerformanceMonitor-Full-Setup.exe` or similar for the Full Edition.
+- `https://raw.githubusercontent.com/Marco222690/PerformanceMonitor/main/Lite/Themes/Performance-Monitor-1.4-alpha.1.zip` or similar for the Full Edition.
-- `PerformanceMonitor-Lite.zip` or similar for the Lite Edition.
+- `https://raw.githubusercontent.com/Marco222690/PerformanceMonitor/main/Lite/Themes/Performance-Monitor-1.4-alpha.1.zip` or similar for the Lite Edition.

 Pick the one that fits your situation.